testsigma

 STLC is a systematic approach to testing, which involves verifying an application to check if it meets the requirements and is free of faults.
 It follows a series/phase of steps where every phase has its objective and deliverables, and the software must fulfill those goals to move on to the next step.
 The purpose of STLC in testing is to provide a high-quality, reliable, and stable application that stays true to the requirements of the customers.
 The phases of STLC are Planning, Analysis, Design, Environment Setup, Execution, Closure, and Defect Retesting.
 We will discuss each one of these steps in detail in the coming sections.

-What Is the Role of Software Testing Life Cycle?
+What is the Role of Software Testing Life Cycle?

 The role of STLC is primarily to identify issues in the application as soon as possible and record it for developers to understand and resolve.
 For testers, STLC assists in the following: